 Keeping track of receipts is extremely important as it lets you see how much money you are spending, acts as your proof of purchase, and helps with your tax returns.

-Receipt management software can help you keep track of your finances.
-If you want help decluttering your physical receipts, Shoeboxed’s Magic Envelope service eliminates your physical clutter and outsources the receipt scanning process.
-Afterward, all your receipt information will be in your Shoeboxed account for you to view.
+Receipt management softwares can help you keep track of receipt finances.
+To help to declutter your physical receipts, Shoeboxed’s Magic Envelope allows you to stuff all your receipts in their pre-paid envelope.
+This method eliminates your physical clutter and outsources the receipt scanning process.
+Afterward, all your receipts’ information will be on your Shoeboxed account for you to view.

 c.
 Utility bills